-Now, looking at my mirror, I realize that the deep blue-tones are really what grab my attention.
-My eyes are also directed to the different shades of blue and red, and I even love how the yellow stands out in the piece.
-But, it wasn’t until I took a step back that I realized that the white elements of the tile actually helped make all the other colors in this mirror pop.
+Now, looking at my mirror, I realize that the deep blue tones are really what grabs my attention.
+My eyes are also directed to the different blue and red shades, and I even love how the yellow stands out in the piece.
+It wasn’t until I took a step back that I realized that the tile’s white elements actually helped make all the other colors in this mirror pop.
 Immediately, I realized that I needed to design my living room using this inspiration piece.

 While I believe that my space is appealing to various people, at the end of the day, If I am personally happy with my style because it reminds me of an item that I love, then the design was worth it.

-I already have a lot of white and light-toned furniture items in my household, so I started by organizing my room with subtle light pieces that did not overpower the room.
-After I had my couch, table, and media console down (all white or beige pieces), I looked at my room, and appreciated the simplistic airy openness of the room.
-I think sometimes people forget the beauty of minimalist homes, because just like my mirror, the white empty spaces are what help make the bright colors and designs pop out!
+I already have many white and light-toned furniture items in my household, so I started by organizing my room with subtle light pieces that did not overpower the room.
+After I had my couch, table, and media console down (all white or beige pieces), I looked at my room and appreciated the room’s simplistic airy openness.
+Sometimes, people forget the beauty of minimalist homes because, just like my mirror, the empty white spaces help make the bright colors and designs pop out!

-My next step was to add the blue tones and the red tones of my mirror to the room.
-However, I faced a dilemma: red, white, and blue were my central colors and if I wasn’t intentional about my placement of colors/decor, then my room would become patriotic really fast.
-Now, don’t get me wrong, I think having a flag flying from a porch, or a patriotic backyard can look great!
-However, I did not think my mirror was trying to give off a patriotic-look, so I had to make sure my design really honored the Moroccan look I was going for.
-I began by exploring local stores for furniture that matches my color palette, and I soon realized that red white and blue was used quite a bit for nautical themes.
+My next step was to add the blue tones and my mirror’s red tones to the room.
+However, I faced a dilemma: red, white, and blue were my central colors, and if I weren’t intentional about my placement of colors/decor, then my room would become patriotic really fast.
+Don’t get me wrong, and I think having a flag flying from a porch or a patriotic backyard can look great!
+However, I did not think my mirror was trying to give off a patriotic look, so I had to make sure my design really honored the Moroccan look I was going for.
+I began by exploring local stores for furniture that matches my color palette, and I soon realized that red, white and blue were used quite a bit for nautical themes.
 I did feel like my mirror did bring an ocean-like feel, but I personally felt like nautical looks seemed more fit for a nursery than my living room.

 In the end, I found a throw blanket that had exactly the style I was going for!
-The blue tones in this throw are so bold that I was immediately reminded of my mirror, and the little red tassels did an excellent job of not taking away from the blue, but to add another level of pop to the piece.
-Then, in another store I came across some pillows that had a white background that helped make the vibrant blue stitching on it pop out.
+The blue tones in this throw are so bold that I was immediately reminded of my mirror, and the little red tassels did an excellent job of not taking away from the blue but adding another level of pop to the piece.
+Then, in another store, I came across some pillows with a white background that helped make the vibrant blue stitching on them pop out.

-My inspiration piece led from one item to the next, and I realized that I was naturally developing an eclectic modern bohemian look that fused Moroccan designs and colors with minimalistic furniture.
+My inspiration piece led from one item to the next.
+I realized that I was naturally developing an eclectic modern bohemian look that fused Moroccan designs and colors with minimalistic furniture.